Twisted-Creations/twisted-creations.github.io/README.md

 This repository contains the source code for the official Twisted Creations website.
 Our site showcases our game development studio, team members, and our upcoming game projects including "Abandoned: The Asylum of Madness."

+## 🔧 Development Setup

+### Prerequisites

+- Any modern web browser
+- Basic knowledge of HTML and CSS

+### Local Development

+1. Clone this repository
+2. Open the HTML files in your browser to preview changes
+3. Edit the HTML and CSS files as needed

+### Automated Validation

+This project uses GitHub Actions for automated validation:

+- HTML validation using html-validate
+- CSS validation using stylelint

 ## 🎮 About Twisted Creations

 We are a passionate group of game developers focused on creating high-quality gaming experiences using Godot 4.
 Our first major project is "Abandoned: The Asylum of Madness" (ATAM), which is part of our "Twisted Childhood Memories" series.